 - 5.3.
 As a result of the emergence of the new style in Demotic and Coptic, there was a difference between the adjectives and pronouns of the possessive pronouns in Coptic.
 The first describes the name and comes followed by it, and the second is separated and used separately. - 5.4.
 The emergence of Possessive Adjectives was associated with the emergence of Definite Articles as Possessive Articles were derived from Definite Articles at the end of the Classical Phase.
 We find that the definite articles represented to ApA, ApA were originally following the Demonstratives pronouns, but lost its power and function as Demonstratives followed by Definite Articles.
 After adding the Nisba forms y they became Possessive Adjectives.
-In addition, since there were common roots and similarities between Adjectives and Demonstrative Pronouns, and Definite Articles and Possessive Articles in cases of the Masculine Singular pA, Feminine Singular tA and the Plural nA, the Possessive Articles were derived from the Definite Articles as a result of the correlation of its appearance with the emergence of Definite Articles, by adding the Nisba forms $\{1, w y + t \}$ Pronoun to become $\{1, w \}$ pAy=f, $\{1, w \}$ The Possessive Adjectives were placed before the Noun and agreed with it in gender and number, as well as for the Definite Article $\{1, w \}$ nA, which became $\{1, w \}$ and used for both Masculine and Feminine Nouns.
+In addition, since there were common roots and similarities between Adjectives and Demonstrative Pronouns, and Definite Articles and Possessive Articles in cases of the Masculine Singular pA, Feminine Singular tA and the Plural nA, the Possessive Articles were derived from the Definite Articles as a result of the correlation of its appearance with the emergence of Definite Articles, by adding the Nisba forms \emptyset , $\$ y + the Suffix Pronoun to become $\$ pAy=f, $\$ qAy=f, $\$ have tay=f, $\$ where the Possessive Adjectives were placed before the Noun and agreed with it in gender and number, as well as for the Definite Article $\$ nA, which became $\$ and used for both Masculine and Feminine Nouns.

 5.5.
-As a result of the existence of a great similarity between the Possessive Articles represented in Analy, pay, which tay, which has an and the Demonstrative Pronouns represented in Analy, pay, which has a production, we can differentiate between them.
+As a result of the existence of a great similarity between the Possessive Articles represented in Any, Any pay, And the Demonstrative Pronouns represented in Any, Any pay, And the Demonstrative Pronouns represented between them.
 We find that Possessive Adjectives must be followed by the Suffix Pronoun owner and the owned name.
 Whereas, there are no additions attached to the Demonstrative Pronouns.
-And the Definite Articles represented in Analysis pay, which has a pay the same and unchanged and there is no similarity.
+And the Definite Articles represented in Apa, Apa, Apa, are the same and unchanged and there is no similarity.